Oak Ridge Reservation

 Y-12 National Security Complex

-The plant's original mission was to separate bomb grade uranium-235 from other forms of uranium by the electromagnetic process.
+The site's original mission was to separate bomb grade uranium-235 from other forms of uranium through the electromagnetic process.
 Until 1992, the plant was a weapons component manufacturing facility.
-It now serves as part of DOE's weapons dismantlement complex and is home to the Centers for Manufacturing Technology.
+It now serves as part of DOE's weapons dismantlement complex and plays a vital role in nuclear security.
+Y-12 houses numerous facilities planned for demolition, including many considered high risk.

 East Tennessee Technology Park

-The East Tennessee Technology Park (ETTP) facility, code named K-25, housed the enormous uranium enrichment effort during World War II and the Cold War.
-The site is now the center of DOE's environmental restoration and waste management activities.
-Private companies now are able to lease parts of ETTP, through a reindustrialization effort.
+The East Tennessee Technology Park, historically code-named K-25, housed the enormous uranium enrichment effort during World War II and the Cold War.
+Demolition of over 500 buildings has been complete, and the site is now the center of DOE's reindustrialization efforts while remediation of soil, groundwater, and surface water continues.